-The case of Marriage of Brenkacz involved the former husband's post-divorce judgment petition to modify unallocated child support and the former wife's petition for contribution for their children's college expenses.
+Marriage of Brenkacz involved the former husband's post-divorce judgment petition to modify unallocated child support and the former wife's petition for contribution for their children's college expenses.
 The trial court in July 1988 terminated unallocated family support and entered a maintenance order.
-The July 1988 order also ordered the father to pay two-thirds of the college expenses for their older son and reserved ruling on payment of the younger son's college expenses because he was not yet in college.
+That order also ordered the father to pay two-thirds of the college expenses for their older son and reserved ruling on payment of the younger son's college expenses because he was not yet in college.

-The Brenkacz appellate court cited a similar case, Marriage of Stockton, in holding that maintenance and college expenses were interrelated, so the reservation of some college expense issues rendered the July 1988 order not final and appealable.
-Brenkacz extends Leopando further than is logical or appropriate.
-Following Brenkacz, if the trial court reserves jurisdiction on payment of any of a child's educational expenses, it would not be possible to appeal an educational expense award as to other children, and perhaps not even be possible to appeal any
+The Brenkacz appellate court cited a similar case, Marriage of Stockton, in holding that maintenance and college expenses were interrelated, so the reservation of some college expense issues rendered the order not final and appealable.
+Brenkacz extends Leopando.
+Following Brenkacz, if the trial court reserves jurisdiction on payment of any of a child's educational expenses, absent a 304(a) finding, it wouldn't be possible to appeal an educational expense award as to other children, and perhaps not even be possible to appeal any other issues from the case, until all of the children have reached college age.